 First, you will have to locate an interesting dataset.
 The more attributes and instances, the better.
 In your lab report, be sure to justify why you thought this dataset was interesting.
-The weka website has has a large number of machine learning datasets online2.
+The scikit-learn website has links to datasets, but you can find other sources like Google Fusion Tables2.
 You are encouraged to use a dataset you collect and create (e.g. based on your semester project).